Download Catalog (PDF)

 Simply Human

-Israel, 30 min, color
+Israel, 2000, 30 minutes, color

-Dutch, English, Hebrew with English Subtitles
+Dutch, English and Hebrew with English Subtitles

 Directed by Izzy Abrahami & Erga Netz